hardwarelayer/tientn-jboard-game/README.md

 ![image](https://user-images.githubusercontent.com/20723609/117690774-6a101c80-b1e5-11eb-8beb-2dd0782cbe46.png)

 A board based, turn based war game, made for desktop, more targeted to local play, with newspaper with articles made by computer on each turn, territory building, language learning feature, coded in Java using Swing and Docker instances.
+AI is developed toward local long sequences play, and saving computer's resources by limiting prediction / learning on every steps.

 Since I have played a lot of historic simulation series ...
 But they are over complicated